 A personalized shadow box is a wonderful way to commemorate a special occasion.
 Our samples celebrate a new baby and a wedding; it would also be lovely as a birthday memory box or to mark an anniversary milestone.

 The idea of a dresser cloth might seem a bit old-fashioned, but it not only helps protect the wood surface from hairbrush dings and perfume spills, it also lends a lovely splash of color.
 Ours has a very vintage vibe.

 These bags are as cute as the proverbial button in a rustic style that works for Valentine’s Day and beyond.
 We combined burlap and cotton with pretty ribbons.
 Dive into your stash to see what cool combinations you have.

 Valentine’s Day is coming.
 Let your love show with a curlicue clothesline of hanging hearts.
 When you start with a set of purchased napkins, all that’s left is the easy appliqué.
 We show you a clever trace and stitch technique.

 Structured on the bottom, soft on the top.
 The walls and base use a combo of fusible foam and rigid interfacing to form a perfect round shape.
 The drawstring top is soft and flexible, creating a billowy cap to cover the contents.

 A pretty fabric gift envelope is fun for any occasion – especially in blooming color.
-It ties shut with a clever pull-through bow.
+Ours ties shut with a clever pull-through bow.
 Plus, it can be used over and over again, which makes it a green gift wrap alternative.

 Use these energy savers year ‘round.
 When old man winter comes knocking at the door, they’ll keep heat in and drafts out.
 In the summer, they help keep cool air inside – heat, humidity, and smoke outside.

 The name is due to its similarity to the wide, ornate straps musicians use to hold their guitars.
-By changing how the ends attach, they’re also a fun way to update any bag that uses a removable strap.
+By changing how the ends attach, it’s also a fun way to update any bag that uses a removable strap.
 We added die cuts!